 LOVING BEFORE LOVING: A Marriage in Black and White

-Braiding personal and political history, Lester tells the story of her fight for love and justice before, during, and after the Supreme Court's landmark 1967 decision striking down bans on interracial marriage in Loving v.
+Braiding personal, political, and intellectual history, Lester tells the story of her fight for love and justice before, during, and after the Supreme Court's landmark 1967 decision striking down bans on interracial marriage in Loving v.
 Virginia.

 "Weaving her personal history with decades of social history, Lester's memoir beautifully captures her relentless quest to find her voice as a writer and as a woman living on the foreront of social change.
 An engaging and inspiring narrative!"